ErielCruz/langchain_meero_test/templates_guidelines.md

 Answer:
 1. What is the overall conclusion from interviews?
-2. Which customer gave the most positive feedback?
+2. What is some positive feedback received from customers?

 Sumarize
 1. Write me in bullet points, what are customers saying about our app